 Keith Sharp completed his Bachelor of Music degree in 1984 before accepting the position of string educator in the Gap region of Brisbane, Australia, where he continues to teach.
 In 1995, Keith completed a postgraduate diploma in education.
 Throughout his teaching career, Keith has produced award-winning string programs and ensembles while pursuing his passion for composition.
 His exquisitely crafted and imaginative works are highly popular throughout Australia and have recently been discovered by teachers in the United States, Great Britain, and Germany.
 Keith maintains an active schedule as a clinician, guest conductor, and guest lecturer.

-Keith Sharp is a string educator based in Brisbane, Australia since 1984.
-He completed a postgraduate diploma in education in 1995 and has produced award-winning string programs and ensembles.
-Keith is a composer, and his works are famous in Australia and internationally.
-He is an active clinician, guest conductor, and lecturer.
+Keith Sharp is a string educator who earned his Bachelor of Music in 1984.
+He still teaches in the Gap region of Brisbane, Australia.
+Keith is also a composer whose works are famous in Australia and gaining recognition worldwide.
+He is actively involved as a clinician, guest conductor, and guest lecturer.

 Angharad’s Feast," composed to celebrate the 30th anniversary of Brisbane’s Western Suburbs String Orchestra and honor founder Andrea Messenger, premiered in November 2019.
 The piece represents a family gathering, with each string section symbolizing different family members: first violins as energetic children, second violins as guiding parents, violas as aunties and uncles, and double basses and cellos as wise grandparents.
 With a warm and charming folk-style theme, the composition beautifully encapsulates the spirit of family, music, and life.

-Keith Sharp has been a renowned string educator in Brisbane's Gap region since 1984.
-He has produced award-winning string programs and compositions well-known in the United States, Great Britain, and Germany.
-Keith is also an active clinician, guest conductor, and lecturer.
+Keith Sharp is a distinguished string educator based in the Gap region of Brisbane, Australia.
+He has produced award-winning string programs and ensembles and is passionate about composition.
+Keith has gained recognition from teachers in the United States, Great Britain, and Germany.
+He also maintains an active schedule as a clinician, guest conductor, and guest lecturer.